 The Basepaws family is blessed with so many incredible cat guardians and cats.
 And we want to get to know you ALL!
-We strive to create a welcoming and warm family of pets and their caretakers, so we take every opportunity to meet as many of you as possible.
 We were recently honored to speak to an inspiring fur mom Roxanne and meet her lovely little Basepaws cat Casper.

 “When my dog passed away in 2013, I found two feral brother cats, Wade and Stormy, at a local shelter that I adopted.
 A few months later, Wade became a total lap cat that was obsessed with needing love and attention.
 Stormy became a love bug to his own degree.
 Sadly, after four years with my two boys, my amazing Wade passed away from cancer.
 Over the next several months, Stormy and I learned to adjust without his super sweet brother around.
 Then one day in May, everything changed.” -.